-Please note that although hiring military veterans as new hires is not a award requirement under 2016 CHP, the COPS Office supports the attorney general's commitment to hiring military veterans whenever possible.
-To this end, applicants who commit to hiring or rehiring at least one military veteran (as defined in appendix A) under 2016 CHP will receive additional consideration for CHP funding.
+Please note that although hiring military veterans as new hires is not an award requirement under 2020 CHP, the COPS Office supports the attorney general's commitment to hiring military veterans whenever possible.
+To this end, applicants who commit to hiring or rehiring at least one military veteran (as defined in appendix A) under 2020 CHP will receive additional consideration for CHP funding.
 (Again, these military veterans may be in any of the three hiring categories, not just new hires.)
 The COPS Office recommends that applicants examine their internal hiring practices to ensure that an officer funded by a CHP award would meet the veteran requirement.

 If your agency is requesting officer position(s) in order to deploy school resource officers (SRO), then all of the officer position(s) requested must be used to deploy full-time SROs as defined in appendix A; do not request more officer positions than your agency can expect to deploy in this capacity.
-Applicants in this focus area are encouraged to refer to recommendation 4.6 in the Final Report of the President's Task Force on 21st Century Policing for suggested actions to incorporate into your proposed community policing strategy (www.cops.usdoj.gov/Default.asp?ltem=2761).
-If awarded an award for SRO position(s), please note that the COPS Office requires that the officer(s) deployed into the SRO position(s) spend a minimum of 75 percent of their time in and around primary and/or secondary schools, working on youth-related activities.
+If awarded CHP funding for SRO position(s), please note that the COPS Office requires that the officer(s) deployed into the SRO position(s) spend a minimum of 75 percent of their time in and around primary and/or secondary schools, working on youth-related activities.
 The time commitment of the funded officers must be above and beyond the amount of time that the agency devoted to the schools before receiving the award.
 There must be an increase in the level of community policing activities performed in and around primary or secondary schools in the agency's jurisdiction as a result of the award.
 In addition, you must select "School Based Policing through School Resource Officers" under "Child and Youth Safety Focus" as your focus area in section 6B, question 6, and complete the supplemental questions.

-If awarded, recipients using CHP funding to hire and/or deploy school resource officers into schools agree that a signed Memorandum of Understanding (MOU) between the law enforcement agency and the school partner(s) must be submitted to the COPS Office before obligating or drawing down funds under this award.
-An MOU is not required at time of application; however, if the law enforcement agency already has an MOU in place that is applicable to the partnership, the MOU can be submitted as an attachment in section 13 of the grant and/or award application.
+If awarded, recipients using CHP funding to hire and/or deploy school resource officers into schools must submit a signed Memorandum of Understanding (MOU) between the law enforcement agency and the school partner(s) must be submitted to the COPS Office before obligating or drawing down funds under this award.
+An MOU is not required at time of application; however, if the law enforcement agency already has an MOU in place that is applicable to the partnership, the MOU can be submitted as an attachment in section 13 of the award application.

 The MOU must contain the following: the purpose of the MOU; clearly defined roles and responsibilities of the school district and the law enforcement agency focusing officers' roles on safety, information sharing, supervision responsibility, and chain of command for the SRO; and signatures.
-Please refer to the MOU fact sheet at http://www.cops.usdoj.gov/pdf/2016AwardDocs/chp/MOU_FactSheet.pdf for a full description of the MOU requirements.
-If awarded, the recipient will agree that the MOU must be submitted by the COPS Office 90 days of the date shown on the award congratulatory letter.
+Please refer to the MOU fact sheet at https://cops.usdoj.gov/chp for a full description of the MOU requirements.
+If awarded, recipients must submit their MOU to the COPS Office within 90 days of the date shown on the award congratulatory letter.
 The implementation of the CHP award without submission and acceptance of the required MOU may result in expenditures not being reimbursed by the COPS Office and/or award de-obligation.
+In addition, if awarded, the recipient agrees that any officers deployed while implementing School-based Policing under the COPS Hiring Program award cannot be involved in the administrative discipline of the students.